Counsel & Community

 Wednesday Dec 17, 2025

-Episode Summary:In this episode of Counsel and Community, Sarah Green joins Brett Nelson to discuss how divorced or separated parents can navigate co-parenting during the holidays with less conflict and more joy.
+Episode Summary:In this episode of Counsel and Community, Sarah Green, Certified High-Conflict Divorce Coach and Family Law Non-Attorney Mediator, joins Brett A. Nelson, Founding Attorney of Nelson Law Group, PC, to discuss how divorced or separated parents can navigate co-parenting during the holidays with less conflict and more joy.
 They share advice on creating fair parenting schedules, communicating respectfully, and focusing on what truly matters — making the holidays special for the children.
 Sarah also offers perspective on how to reframe the season as an opportunity to start fresh, build new traditions, and create lasting memories.

 Key Timestamps: